 - provide a forum to engage with stakeholders and influence the development of key policies

-The arts and culture have a vital role to play in the shaping of the city.
-We have a tradition of innovation in the city, the cultural sector is an essential part of sustaining its creativity and providing inspiration for its future.
+The arts and culture have a vital role to play in the shaping of the city and wider region.
+We have a tradition of innovation, and the cultural sector is an essential part of sustaining that creativity and providing inspiration for its future.

-The 17 members of the Cambridge Arts and Leaders have a turnover of well in excess of £30 million, employing over 350 people, working with nearly 2000 volunteers and providing events and activities for over 2.5 million visits a year.
-To put this in context, the population of Cambridge was 123,867 in the 2011 census, including 24,488 students.
+The members of the Cambridge Arts and Cultural Leaders have a collective turnover well in excess of £30,000.
+We employ over 350 people, work with nearly 2000 volunteers, and provide events and activities for over 2.5 million visits a year.
+To put this in context, the population of Cambridge was just over 125,000 in the 2011 census, including around 25,000 students.